Skip to main content

 CompanyCityWorkersTypeDate

-Topping the list was Ritz Camera Centers Inc at its Beltsville facility, reporting 15 affected workers.
-Sun Microsystems Inc followed with 2 workers.
+The most significant filing came from Ritz Camera Centers at its Beltsville facility, reporting 15 affected workers.
+Sun Microsystems followed with 2 workers.

 Trend & Outlook

-These figures highlight a easing in workforce disruptions across Maryland, with filings falling below both recent and year-ago levels.
-The Other sector warrants close attention heading into the next period.
+The numbers illustrate a easing in workforce disruptions across Maryland, with filings falling below both recent and year-ago levels.
+The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Maryland.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maryland WARN notices, browse layoffs by state, or download the full dataset.